 Should I Go to Medical School?

-Why do you want to go to medical school?
-It’s a question that you’re asked countless times on your path through college and the medical school application cycle.
-We know how big of a responsibility it can be, trust us.
-Like most pre-medical students you probably have a response ready- My dad/mom was a doctor, I want to help people, I love science, or I have always wanted to be a doctor.
+If you’re on a pre-med path through college, these are questions you’ve probably heard before We know how big of a responsibility making these decisions can be.
+Like most pre-med students, you probably have a response ready: my dad/mom was a doctor; I want to help people; I love science; I have always wanted to be a doctor.

-At this point, now that I have completed my degree and been accepted to medical school, I am soaking up all the time I can with my friends and family, before I crawl back under my rock.
+Now that I have completed my degree and been accepted to medical school, I am soaking up all the time I can with friends and family before I crawl back under my rock.